 One other thing: Your site is only as secure as its weakest link.
 If your password is extremely strong but someone could hack your email account and request a new password, your site could still be compromised.
 So don’t just reserve your security consciousness for WordPress – consider security a global issue.

-We published a very comprehensive guide on topic make sure you take a look: WordPress Security – 19+ Steps to Lock Down Your Site.
+We published a very comprehensive guide on the topic, make sure you take a look: WordPress Security – 19+ Steps to Lock Down Your Site.

 Updating Your WordPress Site